fbifbi212/SimpleBlogManagement/README.md

 3. Create a MySQL database named `blogdb`
 4. Update the `application.properties` file with your MySQL credentials

+### Usage

+Open your web browser and go to http://localhost:8080 Use the API endpoints for programmatic access to blog posts (e.g., GET /posts/all, POST /posts/add, PUT /posts/update/{id}, DELETE /posts/delete/{id})

+### Contributing

+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.

 ### Build and Run

 ```bash